ausdigital/ausdigital-idp/docs/concepts.md

 The ADBC IDP Specification does not attempt to capture or model these relationship graphs.
-Like access control lists used to implement a role-based security modelfor "on behalf of" relationships, it is possible to capture association webs as business metadata.
+Like access control lists used to implement a role-based security model for "on behalf of" relationships, it is possible to capture association webs as business metadata.
 There is no need to make any specific provision in the ADBC-IDP Specification to support them.